 In this class you will learn how to use network software to utilize empirical network data.
 We will use two software packages to visualize our networks and calculate basic statistics on them.
 One is free for download and the other is available for personal use for a nominal fee (\$40).
-Both run only in a Windows environment, or through a windows emulator program on a Mac.
-I have found the following to be useful regarding installing UCInet on Mac machines through the Wine application: https://sites.google.com/site/ucinetsoftware/downloads
+Both run only in a Windows environment, or through an emulator program on a Mac.

-You should try to have the software on your own machine if it can be configured to do so.
+You should strive to have the software on your own machine if it can be configured to do so.
+Students that do not have it available often find it difficult to complete their labs after class gets out.
 In addition, the software will be available at the PPW research facility on Reed campus, which you may apply to gain access.
 More information about the PPW can be found here: http://academic.reed.edu/ppw/.
 Lastly, Pajek and UCInet can be accessed from ETC 205, IRC 3, and the library machines.